Natural Bridges State Marine Reserve

 Overview

-Natural Bridges State Marine Reserve (SMR) lies at the northern edge of the city of Santa Cruz.
+Natural Bridges State Marine Reserve (SMR) lies just west of the city of Santa Cruz.
 Covering approximately a quarter square mile, this marine protected area (MPA) is very narrow, extending only 200 feet from shore.
-It runs four miles along the coast, from Four Mile Beach in the north to Natural Bridges State Beach at its southern end.
-This MPA’s rocky reefs provide excellent opportunities for tidepooling excursions.
-At low tide, sea stars, crabs, sea anemones, and other colorful ocean life are easy to find.
-Shiner perch and silver surfperch are common close to shore, swimming among the vibrant surfgrass beds.
+It runs for four miles along the coast, from Four Mile Beach in the north to Natural Bridges State Beach at its southern end.
+This MPA’s rocky reefs provide excellent opportunities for tidepool exploration.
+At low tide, sea stars, crabs, sea anemones, and other colorful ocean life are easy to find in the tidepools.
+Shiner perch and silver surfperch are common close to shore, swimming in the vibrant surfgrass beds.

 At the MPA's southern end sits Natural Bridges State Beach, a popular beach and 65-acre state park known for its scenic arch.
 The Natural Bridges Visitor Center highlights the ecological history of the area and offers docent tours.
 The state park is home to the only State Monarch Preserve in California, giving a temporary home to thousands of migrating monarch butterflies each winter.